 Living Prairie Museum (Winnipeg, Manitoba) Pottawattamie County Iowa Conservation Tallgrass Prairie and Oak Savanna Fire Science Consortium Aldo Leopold Foundation Prairie Fire Newspaper Starhill Forest Arboretum (Petersburg, Illinois) Delaware Valley College (Doylestown, Pennsylvania) Loess Hills Alliance Harrison County Iowa Conservation Arboriculture Canada Training and Education Iowa Department of Agriculture City of Winnipeg Urban Forestry/Trees Winnipeg The Union for Contemporary Art Bemis Center for Contemporary Arts Northern Research Station, USDA Forest Service Golden Hills RC&D University of Nebraska at Omaha Master of Fine Arts The Union for Contemporary Art Todd and Betiana Simon Foundation

-Jack Phillips is a naturalist, poet, nature writer, registered arboricultural consultant, director and principal of The Naturalist School.
+Jack Phillips is a naturalist, poet, nature writer, registered arboricultural consultant and founder and principal of The Naturalist School.
 After a career as a humanities professor, he devoted himself to the study of native North American ecosystems and nature education.
 His teaching and consulting takes him to diverse ecosystems and communities across North America.

 Jack has developed mindfulness-in-nature methods that awaken wildness within and connect with the creative processes of the earth community.
 Poetry, art, contemplative walking, and immersive awareness — always grounded the science of ecology and animated by passion — are the primal footsteps on this path.